JetBrains/teamcity-documentation/topics/ssh-exec.md

 * __Uploaded key__ uses the key(s) uploaded to the project.
 See [SSH Keys Management](ssh-keys-management.md) for details.
 * __Default private key__ will try to perform private key authentication using the `~/.ssh/config` settings.
 If no settings file exists, will try to use the `~/.ssh/rsa_pub` public key file.
 No passphrases should be set.
-* __Custom private key__ will try to perform private key authentication using the given public key file with given passphrase
+* __Custom private key__ will try to perform private key authentication using the given public key file with given passphrase.
 * __Password__ — simple password authentication.
 * __SSH-Agent__ — use ssh-agent for authentication, the [SSH-Agent build feature](ssh-agent.md) must be enabled.